 Genome Duplication.
 Perhaps the most radical mutation is the duplication of an entire set of chromosomes.
 Sudden genome doubling presents novel dynamics to the confined environment of the nucleus.
 How is such a jolt dealt with?
 Here's how we're approaching an understanding.

 Edaphic Extremes.
 We are focusing on adaptation to extreme soil conditions, from high salt soils to metal-contaminated barrens.
 The persistence of diverse species that can thrive in the face of these insults allows us to test for repeated evolution, flexibility of biochemical pathways, and constraint.
 Learn more here!

-Our young lab just had its first major research paper accepted in PNAS!
+We just had our first major research paper published in PNAS!

-We used the wild outcrossing Arabidopsis arenosa system to identify candidate genes underlying serpentine adaptation and provided evidence that some selected alleles were borrowed from a related species while others were repeatedly involved in separate adaptation events in different species.
-This suggests that migrant alleles may have facilitated adaptation of a specific A. arenosa population to this multi-hazard environment and provides a set of strong candidates for interspecies adaptive gene flow.
-(PNAS, in press)
+We used the wild Arabidopsis arenosa system to identify candidate genes underlying serpentine adaptation and found evidence that some selected alleles were borrowed from a related species while others were repeatedly involved in separate adaptation events in different species.
+This suggests that migrant alleles may have facilitated adaptation of a specific A. arenosa population to this multi-hazard environment and provides a set of strong candidates for interspecies adaptive gene flow. (open access link)

 If you have a serious passion for adaptation, consider joining us.
 We are expanding.
 Apply here.